 Making a Smooth Career Change – from Biomedical Science to Study Abroad Consulting

-The study abroad experience triggered many changes in my life and personality.
+The study abroad experiences triggered many changes in my life and personality.
 One of the biggest changes in my mindset was jumping into the land of unknown.
-I learned to see challenges as opportunties rather than threats.
-I got familiar with the life in abroad as an international student and as a working professional.
-I got familiar with abroad education systems, universities, courses, cultural differences, application process, admission requirements, visas and international laws and regulations.
+I learned to see challenges as opportunities rather than threats.
+I got familiar with life in abroad as an international student and as a working professional.
+I got familiar with abroad education systems, universities, courses, cultural differences, the application process, admission requirements, visas, and international laws and regulations.

-During my stay in abroad, I used to advise others (mostly juniors and few close acquaintances) on study abroad process (applications, essays, scholarships etc.).
-I did help few people to get admission (few with full scholarships) in some of the prestigious universities in the UK, USA, Australia and Europe.
-Due to my own first-hand experience in three different countries, and through interactions with other study abroad aspirants, I developed a knack for study abroad consulting.
+During my stay abroad, I used to advise others (mostly juniors and few close acquaintances) on the study abroad process (applications, essays, scholarships, etc.).
+I did help few people to get admission (few with full scholarships) in some of the prestigious universities in the UK, USA, Australia, and Europe.
+Due to my own first-hand experience in three different countries, and through interactions with other study-abroad aspirants, I developed a knack for study abroad consulting.
 I became aware of the needs of study abroad aspirants, and also about the process of admissions and scholarship processes.
-I enjoy interacting with students, and love helping them with their career related queries and study abroad process.
+I enjoy interacting with students and love helping them with their career-related queries and study abroad process.

 Above 10 points are my point of views.
 Look at the infographics below that show what others (students and employers) are saying

 Undergraduate Study in US: Tips for Applicants & Parents on Applying to Elite Colleges and How Stoodnt Can Help You